GANWEIHUN/learngit/readme.txt

 a new line
 git track changes of fiel
 connecting success.
-create a new branch quick AND simple.
+create a new branch quick & simple.